ASK YOUR LEGISLATOR

 Addressing monopolization and encouraging competition between PBMs, which helps increases accountability and ensure fair negotiations with pharmacies and drug manufacturers.

-Use this grassroots tool to let them know PBM reform is important to you
+Use this grassroots tool to let your federal legislators know that PBM reform is important to you.
+Stay tuned for news tools specifically for state-level legislation!

-Urge your Rep to cosponsor H.R.9096.
+Urge your U.S. Representative to cosponsor the Pharmacists Fight Back Act.
 You'll find everything you need here!

 Have you experienced PBM abuse?
 How important is your independent pharmacy to your health?
 Tell the Governor's office.